Leave No One Behind

 A year after joining the Army in 1985, Edwin received an honorable medical discharge after a fall rendered him unable to continue his service.
 Health complications and PTSD led Edwin to begin abusing drugs, and eventually resulted in his homelessness.

 Edwin was placed in supportive housing in the Bronx, where he met Derek, a veteran peer specialist who served in Korea.
 Understanding Edwin’s struggle, Derek recommended that he join Battle Buddy Bridge®, an innovative program developed by Volunteers of America that certifies veterans to become peer specialists and trains them to better understand their mental health diagnoses.
-Together, the pair completed the week-long training, administered by Sharmin Prince, Director of Veterans Programs at VOA-GNY.
+Together, the pair completed the week-long training administered at VOA-GNY.

-“My second day of class, I asked Ms. Prince if I was in the right place,” Edwin said, holding back tears.
+“My second day of class, I asked [the instructor] if I was in the right place,” Edwin said, holding back tears.
 “She told me I was.
 She told me to give myself a chance.”

 “I want to take what I’ve learned here and pay it forward,” Eddie said, thanking his support system of peers.
 “I want to help the next vet in need.”